 Christians from the early Church fathers to the reformers and modern apologists have offered various explanations for the different genealogies in the Gospel of Matthew and Luke.
 Jews and Muslims have taken advantage of most Christians’ inability to coherently explain the reason for the presence of two genealogies; they cite this inability as evidence that the New Testament is contradictory and thus false.
-In this blog, I am going to prove simply and succinctly that the genealogy in the Gospel of Matthew is that of Joseph (henceforth, “Yosef”), the foster father of the Lord Jesus Christ, and that the genealogy in the Gospel of Luke is that of Mary (henceforth, “Miryam”), the biological mother of the Lord Jesus Christ (henceforth, “the Lord Yeshu'a the Anointed One).
+In this blog, I am going to prove simply and succinctly that the genealogy in the Gospel of Matthew is that of Joseph, the adoptive father of the Lord Jesus Christ, and that the genealogy in the Gospel of Luke is that of Mary, the biological mother of the Lord Jesus Christ.

-Matthew commences his gospel stating, “The book of the generation of Jesus the Anointed One, the son of David, the son of Avraham.”1 “Son of David,” or Hebrew בן דוד (ben David), is a common sobriquet of the Messiah.2 It is derived from God’s promise to David, “Yahveh swore truthfully to David; He will not turn from it.
+Matthew commences his gospel stating, “The book of the generation of Jesus Christ, the son of David, the son of Abraham.”1 “Son of David,” or Hebrew בן דוד (ben David), is a common sobriquet of the Messiah.2 It is derived from God’s promise to David, “Yahveh swore truthfully to David; He will not turn from it.
 Of the fruit of your body, I will set upon your throne.”3

-Thus, starting from Avraham, Matthew provides the genealogy (יחס) of Yosef, the foster father of the Lord Yeshu'a the Anointed One, which ends in Matt.
+Thus, starting from Abraham, Matthew provides the genealogy (יחס) of Joseph, the adoptive father of the Lord Jesus Christ, which ends in Matt.
 1:16, in which it is written,

-And Ya'akov begat Yosef, the husband of Miryam, of whom was born Yeshu'a, who is called “the Anointed One.”
+And Jacob begat Joseph, the husband of Mary, of whom was born Yeshu'a, who is called “Christ.”

 Ἰακὼβ δὲ ἐγέννησεν τὸν Ἰωσὴφ τὸν ἄνδρα Μαρίας, ἐξ ἧς ἐγεννήθη Ἰησοῦς, ὁ λεγόμενος Χριστός

 The Greek verb ἐγέννησεν (egennēsen), as well as ἐγεννήθη (egennēthē), both conjugated from the root verb γεννάω, indicate biological parentage.
-That is to say, Ya'akov is the biological parent of Yosef, and Miryam is the biological parent of Yeshu'a.
-However, Matthew does not indicate that Yosef is the biological parent of Yeshu'a, since the relative pronoun ἧς is declined in the feminine gender and singular number, indicating that only Miryam was the biological parent of whom Yeshu'a was born/ begotten.6
+That is to say, Jacob is the biological parent of Joseph, and Mary is the biological parent of Jesus.
+However, Matthew does not indicate that Joseph is the biological parent of Jesus, since the relative pronoun ἧς is declined in the feminine gender and singular number, indicating that only Mary was the biological parent of whom Jesus was born/ begotten.6

-Since Matthew immediately provides the genealogy of Yosef, it is evident that Yosef is the focus of the reader’s attention.
-Matthew then commences a description of the birth of Yeshu'a, stating, “Now the birth of Yeshu'a the Anointed One was thus.”7 Matthew describes Miryam as being “betrothed”8 to Yosef.
-However, before they came together (i.e. cohabited and had relations), Miryam was pregnant from the Holy Spirit, therefore implying that the child in her womb was miraculously conceived while she was still a virgin.
+Since Matthew immediately provides the genealogy of Joseph, it is evident that Joseph is the focus of the reader’s attention.
+Matthew then commences a description of the birth of Jesus, stating, “Now the birth of Jesus Christ was thus.”7 Matthew describes Mary as being “betrothed”8 to Joseph.
+However, before they came together (i.e. cohabited and had relations), Mary was pregnant from the Holy Spirit, therefore implying that the child in her womb was miraculously conceived while she was still a virgin.

-However, Yosef, not realizing the miraculous nature of the conception, and instead, assuming that Miryam had been unfaithful and committed adultery, purposed to divorce her privately, rather than expose her to public infamy, since he was “righteous” (δίκαιος).9 But, while he was considering these things, an angel of Yahveh appeared to him in a dream and said, “Yosef, son of David, do not fear to take Miryam to be your wife, for what is begotten in her is from the Holy Spirit.”10 After a few other statements by the angel, Yosef awakens from his dream and marries Miryam sometime thereafter.11
+However, Joseph, not realizing the miraculous nature of the conception, and instead, assuming that Mary had been unfaithful and committed adultery, purposed to divorce her privately, rather than expose her to public infamy, since he was “righteous” (δίκαιος).9 But, while he was considering these things, an angel of Yahveh appeared to him in a dream and said, “Joseph, son of David, do not fear to take Mary to be your wife, for what is begotten in her is from the Holy Spirit.”10 After a few other statements by the angel, Joseph awakens from his dream and marries Mary sometime thereafter.11

-Thus, the entire first chapter of the Gospel of Matthew is devoted to describing Yosef’s experience during the nativity of the Lord Yeshu'a the Anointed One.
-Matthew clearly describes Yosef’s genealogy, whose father is Ya'akov.
-Miryam is only mentioned in order to describe her as being Yosef’s wife in whom the child of the Holy Spirit was begotten.
+Thus, the entire first chapter of the Gospel of Matthew is devoted to describing Joseph’s experience during the nativity of the Lord Jesus Christ.
+Matthew clearly describes Joseph’s genealogy, whose father is Jacob.
+Mary is only mentioned in order to describe her as being Joseph’s wife in whom the child of the Holy Spirit was begotten.

-Luke begins his gospel with a description of Elizabeth (henceforth, “Elisheva”)12 whom he describes as being a daughter (descendant) of Aaron (henceforth, “Aharon”), the patriarch of the priestly class (כהנים) and the brother of Moses (henceforth, “Moshe”) and Miryam.13 She is married to Zechariah (henceforth, “Zekharyah”),14 also a descendant of Aharon, and himself a priest (כהן).15 Luke describes how Elisheva was childless since she was infertile and both she and Zekharyah were old.16 While Zekharyah performed his duties as a priest in the Temple, an angel of Yahveh, Gavri'el,17 appears and informs him that Elisheva will conceive and give birth to a son whom they shall name Yochanan (“John”).
+Luke begins his gospel with a description of Elizabeth12 whom he describes as being a daughter (descendant) of Aaron, the patriarch of the priestly class (כהנים) and the brother of Moses and Miriam.13 She is married to Zechariah,14 also a descendant of Aaron, and himself a priest (כהן).15 Luke describes how Elizabeth was childless since she was infertile and both she and Zechariah were old.16 While Zechariah performed his duties as a priest in the Temple, an angel of Yahveh, Gabriel,17 appears and informs him that Elizabeth will conceive and give birth to a son whom they shall name John.

-After narrating the account of the conception of Yochanan to Elisheva and Zekharyah, Luke then narrates how Gavri'el is sent from God to the city of Nazaret of Galil,18 “to a virgin betrothed to a man whose name was Yosef, of the house of David, and the virgin’s name was Miryam.”19 The angel Gavri'el greets Miryam and informs her that she shall conceive and give birth to a son, and she shall call his name “Yeshu'a.”20 Mary is bewildered and asks the angel Gavri'el, “How shall this be since I do not know a man?”21 The angel Gavri'el then informs Miryam, “The Holy Spirit shall come upon you, and the power of the Highest shall overshadow you; therefore, the holy one born shall be called ‘the Son of God.'”22
+After narrating the account of the conception of John to Elizabeth and Zechariah, Luke then narrates how Gabriel is sent from God to the city of Nazaret of Galil,18 “to a virgin betrothed to a man whose name was Joseph, of the house of David, and the virgin’s name was Mary.”19 The angel Gabriel greets Mary and informs her that she shall conceive and give birth to a son, and she shall call his name “Yeshu'a.”20 Mary is bewildered and asks the angel Gabriel, “How shall this be since I do not know a man?”21 The angel Gabriel then informs Mary, “The Holy Spirit shall come upon you, and the power of the Highest shall overshadow you; therefore, the holy one born shall be called ‘the Son of God.'”22

-The remainder of chapter one contains dialogue between Miryam and Elisheva,23 and the birth of Yochanan, the son of Zekharyah and Elisheva.
+The remainder of chapter one contains dialogue between Mary and Elizabeth,23 and the birth of John, the son of Zechariah and Elizabeth.

-In chapter two, Luke begins by describing a taxation which was promulgated by Caesar Augustus.24 In response to this edict, Yosef and Miryam depart Nazaret of Galil in order to be registered in Beit-Lechem of Yehuda, since Yosef was of the house and family of David.25 Luke describes Miryam as being “great with child,”26 and so, in a matter of time, Miryam gave birth to Yeshu'a.27 In the remainder of the second chapter, Luke narrates the annunciation of the birth of Yeshu'a the Anointed One to the shepherds in the field,28 as well as his circumcision and naming at eight-days old,29 the redemption of Yeshu'a as the firstborn,30 and Miryam’s purificatory offering in the Temple after forty-days.31
+In chapter two, Luke begins by describing a taxation which was promulgated by Caesar Augustus.24 In response to this edict, Joseph and Mary depart Nazaret of Galil in order to be registered in Beit-Lechem of Judah, since Joseph was of the house and family of David.25 Luke describes Mary as being “great with child,”26 and so, in a matter of time, Mary gave birth to Jesus.27 In the remainder of the second chapter, Luke narrates the annunciation of the birth of Jesus Christ to the shepherds in the field,28 as well as his circumcision and naming at eight-days old,29 the redemption of Jesus as the firstborn,30 and Mary’s purificatory offering in the Temple after forty-days.31

-It is evident that Luke focuses more on Miryam’s experience rather than Yosef’s.
-In Matthew, the angel of Yehoveh appears to Yosef in a dream,32 while in Luke, the angel of Yahveh, named Gavri'el, personally appears to Miryam.33 These narratives are not coincidences.
-Matthew intentionally focuses on Yosef and provides his genealogy.
-Since Luke focuses on Miryam, we would expect to see her genealogy.
+It is evident that Luke focuses more on Mary’s experience rather than Joseph’s.
+In Matthew, the angel of Yahveh appears to Joseph in a dream,32 while in Luke, the angel of Yahveh, named Gabriel, personally appears to Mary.33 These narratives are not coincidences.
+Matthew intentionally focuses on Joseph and provides his genealogy.
+Since Luke focuses on Mary, we would expect to see her genealogy.

-Unlike Matthew who states that “Ya'akov begat Yosef,” why don’t we see a similar statement by Luke that “Heli begat Miryam” if indeed Heli is the biological father of Miryam, thus indicating that the genealogy in Luke is that of Miryam, as many Christian commentators assert?
+Unlike Matthew who states that “Jacob begat Joseph,” why don’t we see a similar statement by Luke that “Heli begat Mary” if indeed Heli is the biological father of Mary, thus indicating that the genealogy in Luke is that of Mary, as many Christian commentators assert?

 There is indeed a scriptural basis for reckoning the grandchild of a certain man as that man’s own child.
-Moshe writes about a certain woman named Aholivamah in Gen. 36:2.38
+Moses writes about a certain woman named Aholivamah in Gen. 36:2.38

-And Esav took his wives from the daughters of Kena'an: Adah the daughter of Eilon the Hittite, and Aholivamah the daughter of Anah, the daughter of Tziv'on the Hivvite.
+And Esau took his wives from the daughters of Canaan: Adah the daughter of Eilon the Hittite, and Aholivamah the daughter of Anah, the daughter of Tziv'on the Hivvite.

 עֵשָׂו לָקַח אֶת נָשָׁיו מִבְּנוֹת כְּנָעַן אֶת עָדָה בַּת אֵילוֹן הַחִתִּי וְאֶת אָהֳלִיבָמָה בַּת עֲנָה בַּת צִבְעוֹן הַחִוִּי

 At first glance, one may understand this as stating that Aholivamah is the daughter of Anah, and Anah is the daughter of Tziv'on.
 This seems to be the same style used in Luke.
-After all, most understand it as stating that Yeshu'a is supposedly the son of Yosef, and Yosef is the son of Heli,39 and Heli is the son of Matthat.40
+After all, most understand it as stating that Jesus is supposedly the son of Joseph, and Joseph is the son of Heli,39 and Heli is the son of Matthat.40

 But, is Anah the daughter of Tziv'on?
 No; this is impossible.
 This would require Anah to be a female (common sense).
 However, Anah is a male, as Gen. 36:24 conclusively proves: